Frog Walks at Hyla Park Nature Preserve

 The best way to learn about a Frog Walk is through experience!
 Frog Walks are organized when our amphibian friends reappear from their hibernation in the spring and summer months (May-August).

 All are welcome and encouraged to attend a Frog Walk!
-A public tour schedule will be released before the start of June.
-Private Frog Walks can also be arranged for schools, day camps, and other youth/community groups by contacting our Stewardship Coordinator at firstname.lastname@example.org.
+See our events section for a schedule for public walks.
+Private Frog Walks can also be arranged for schools, day camps, and other youth/community groups by contacting Courtney at firstname.lastname@example.org or (506) 457-7484.

 Frog Walks take place rain or shine, but may be cancelled due to thunder and lightning storms.
 Cancellations will be posted on our Facebook page or announced on the radio.